AppDaemon/appdaemon/docs/INSTALL.rst

 Pip
 ---

-You can run AppDaemon from the command line as follows:
+You can run AppDaemon from the command line as follows.
+Note: make sure first to create a directory to contain all AppDaemon configuration files!

 .. code:: console

-    $ appdaemon -c /home/homeassistant/conf
+    $ appdaemon -c <patch_to_config_folder>

-If all is well, you should see something like the following:
+You should see something like the following:

 .. code:: console

-    $ appdaemon -c /home/homeassistant/conf
+    $ appdaemon -c <patch_to_config_folder>
     2016-08-22 10:08:16,575 INFO Got initial state
     2016-08-22 10:08:16,576 INFO Loading Module: /home/homeassistant/conf/apps/hello.py
     2016-08-22 10:08:16,578 INFO Loading Object hello_world using class HelloWorld from module hello